braze-inc/braze-docs/_docs/_hidden/private_betas/phone_number_capture.md

 ![][img4]{: style="max-width:40%"}

 By default, we collect numbers globally, however you can limit the number of countries to collect numbers from.
 To do so, turn off **Collect numbers from all countries** and use the dropdown to select specific countries.
-Your users will only be able to select countries that are you have explicitly added.
+Your users will only be able to select countries that you have explicitly added.

 ![][img5]{: style="max-width:40%"}

 #### Invalid phone numbers

 If your users input a phone number that includes any unaccepted special characters, they will see a generic error and will not be able to submit the form.
-This error cannot be customized.
+The error message text cannot be customized.
 You can view the error behavior in the **Preview & Test** tab and on your test device.
 Refer to this article to learn [how Braze formats phone numbers][2].

 ### Step 3: Add disclaimer language

 Be sure to include opt-in language and links to your brand’s privacy policy and terms and conditions in your message.
-We have provided a placeholder disclaimer in the template solely as an example – it does not constitute legal advice and should not be relied upon for compliance purposes.
+We have provided a placeholder disclaimer in the template solely as an example—it does not constitute [legal advice][4] and should not be relied upon for compliance purposes.
 Work with your legal team to develop language that is tailored to your specific brand.

 ### Step 4: Style your message

-You can customize the look and feel of your message using the drag & drop editor.
-Refer to our [drag & drop editor][3] article for help.
+You can customize the look and feel of your message using the Drag & Drop Editor [in-app message components][3].

 ## Reporting

-Once your campaign has launched, you can analyze results in real-time to see how many users have engaged with your campaign and opted in to the subscription group.
+Once your campaign has launched, you can analyze results in real time to see how many users have engaged with your campaign.
+To see how many users have opted in to the subscription group, refer to _______.

 > img